coralbits/coralpages/README.md

 The main idea is to be used as a microservice focused only in ease the edition (via the editor), and very fast specialized rendering of the HTML content.

-Currently I'm reimplementing the whole system in rust for performance reasons.
-The initial prototype in Python proved very useful, in rust its extremely usefull as the speed increase is incredible (10x in my tests, normally sub ms for a full page render).

 <div style="text-align: center;">
   <a href="./.github/screenshot-01.png" target="_blank">
     <img src="./.github/screenshot-01.png" width="500" alt="Screenshot of the page editor">